Mikkomario/Utopia-Vault-Scala/README.txt

         together without specifying any columns or conditions.
 Vault will fill in all the blanks for you.
         - If you wish to manually specify joined columns, that is also possible

-    Storable and Readable traits for object-oriented database interactions
+    Storable, Readable and Access traits for object-oriented database interactions
-        - This includes Storable, StorableWithFactory, Readable, FromResultFactory, FromRowFactory and StorableFactory
+        - This includes Storable, StorableWithFactory, Readable, FromResultFactory, FromRowFactory, StorableFactory, SingleAccess and ManyAccess
         - Storable trait allows you to push (update or insert) model data to database with minimum syntax
         - Readable trait allows you to pull (read) up to date data from database to your model
         - Mutable DBModel class implements both of these traits
         - Factory traits can be used for transforming database row data into your object models
+        - Access traits allow you to create simple interfaces into database contents and to hide the actual sql-based implementation
         - These traits allow you to use a MariaDB / MySQL server in a noSQL, object-oriented manner